k8snetworkplumbingwg/bond-cni/README.md

         }
     ]
 }
-}
 EOF
 ```
 #### Launching workloads in Kubernetes

-Launch the workload using yaml file in the kubernetes master, with above configuration in the Multus CNI, SRIOV CNI and Bonding CNI, , each pod should have multiple interfaces.
+With above Multus configuration, we can now deploy a Pod using the pod spec shown below.
+(Assuming bond, sriov and flannel CNI  binaries are present in default CNI location).
+Once successfully created, this Pod should have multiple network interfaces attached to it.

-1. Create “multus-test.yaml” file containing below configuration.
-Created pod will consist of one “alpine” container running “sleep” command.
+1. Create &quot;multus-test.yaml&quot; file containing below configuration.
 ```
 apiVersion: v1
 kind: Pod